Trump pledges ‘buy American’ measures in address to Congress

 “Currently, when we ship products out of America, many other countries make us pay very high tariffs and taxes – but when foreign companies ship their products into America, we charge them almost nothing.”

-Mr. Trump offer few details on his economic plan.
+Mr. Trump offered few details on his economic plan.
 He steered clear of commenting on a proposal by Republican leaders in the House of Representatives to impose a border adjustment tax that would penalize imports into the U.S. as part of an overall corporate tax reform package.

 However, the president made it clear that foreign companies will find it harder to do business in the vast American market.